Audience vs. Community: Seven Major Differences (And Some Similarities)

 If you want to reach the highest number of people possible, consider building an audience.
 If you want to build stronger relationships with a smaller group of people, then consider community building.

-And remember, there is no reason why you can’t do both—especially there is an overlap between the two.
+And remember, there is no reason why you can’t do both—especially when there is an overlap between the two.

 If you build a community, you’ll increase your audience size while doing so.
 And once you’ve built an audience, it’s often easy to convert the most engaged people into community members.